warthog618/gpiocdev-rs/lib/README.md

 A Rust library for accessing GPIO lines on Linux platforms using the GPIO character device.

-This is the equivalent of [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/) and my Go [gpiod](https://github.com/warthog618/gpiod) library, but in pure Rust.
+This is the equivalent of [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/) but in pure Rust.

 ## Example Usage